bennyp85/sit320-advanced-algorithms/module 2/glossary-of-terms.md

 **20. Tic-Tac-Toe:** A simple game played on a grid where the goal is to get three of your marks (either X or O) in a row, either horizontally, vertically, or diagonally.

 **21. Interface:** A programming structure that allows the computer to enforce certain properties on an object (class).

+**22. Software Rigitiy:** A software system is rigid if it is difficult to change.
+This is usually because changing one part of the system requires making changes to many other parts.

+**23. Software Fragility:** A software system is fragile if making a change to one part of the system breaks other parts of the system.

+**24. Software Immobility:** A software system is immobile if it is difficult to reuse parts of it in other systems.

+**25. Software Viscosity:** A software system has high viscosity if it is difficult to make changes to it without breaking it.